SydneyResearchTech/SydneyResearchTech.github.io/_workshop/eResearch2023_01intro.md

 chmod +x $HOME/.local/bin/calicoctl

 # Log out and back in
+# This will load all the environment changes into your new active shell.

 # Setup kubectl with microk8s cluster configuration
 (umask 0077; microk8s config > $HOME/.kube/config)